nileshsalpe/employeeservice/README.md

+### Goal
+- Create example service with all aspect , production ready service deployed in any cloud (using K8s).

 # employeeservice
+- Sample service where you can do CRUD operations.
-employee service using spring boot and cassandra
+- employee service using spring boot and cassandra

 ### API Documentation
 http://localhost:8080/swagger-ui.html

 ### InSights
 // TODO - arrage conent based on aspects